Bebras India 2025 Challenge will be conducted from 17th November to 7th December 2025

 Teachers from many schools have reported that this has helped several students gain confidence.

-What does my school need to conduct this online challenge?
+What does my school/college need to conduct this online challenge?

-The only thing your school needs is a connection to the internet and some computers that the students can use to complete the challenge.
-Considering the challenges faced due to the global pandemic, students can take the challenge from their home.
+The only thing your school/collge needs is a connection to the internet and some computers that the students can use to complete the challenge.
+Students can take the challenge from their home.

 When will the challenge be held?

-A practice challenge is available for students so that they know what to expect.
+A practice challenge is available (till the date the main challenge goes live) for students so that they know what to expect.

 Online Challenge URL: bebras.cspathshala.org using the Login ID and password shared